sandy9159/How-to-make-Arduino-based-thread-winding-machine/README.md

 ![image](https://user-images.githubusercontent.com/19898602/185790687-afda25b6-3f2d-4f48-9a4e-2f9d702c0e9e.png)

-First of all I have prepare the base of machine using 12mm wooden ply. and made the 8mm hole
+First of all I have prepare the base of machine using 12mm wooden ply.
+And made the 8mm hole

-at the four corner of the wooden sheet.
+At the four corner of the wooden sheet.

 This 8mm hole is used to install the rubber legs.